Cindy Goodale, Executive Director

 Ryan grew up hearing about service trips from his father and how desperately individuals in Latin and South America need ongoing eye care.
 It was his trip to Guatemala with his father in 5th grade that convinced him of this mission.
 He now serves as a board member for VER International, since 2015.
 Ryan graduated from Marquette University, majoring in Finance and International Business.
-Most recently, Ryan traveled to Piura, Peru on the VER vision trip and looks forward to continuing to facilitate his late father’s mission.
+Ryan has gone on service trips with VER to Nicaragua and Peru, thus far.

 At an early age, Michelle’s family taught her the importance of giving back to others.
 At Mother McAuley Liberal Arts High School, she was taught the importance of having compassion towards the needs of others.
 When she was a high school junior, she was inspired by her cousin Bob, who introduced her to Amigos de las Americas.
 Thanks to Bob, she had the honor of participating in her first medical mission trip during Amigo’s initial visit to Oaxaca, Mexico.
 Michelle immediately developed a deep passion for charitable work and for Latin America.
 For over fifteen years she has volunteered weekly at a hospital in Chicago devoted to serving chronically ill children.
 She has continued to participate as a volunteer on mission trips to Ecuador, Peru, and Nicaragua, and looks forward to volunteering with VER International to bring the gift of vision to many more children and adults in Latin America.